• MPSCS Bulletin #2014-03Week 10 of the FCC mandated re-tuning of the MPSCS towers is scheduled to start on Monday, January 20th, 2014.

-• MPSCS Bulletin # 2013-10Week 5 and week 6 of the FCC mandated retuning of the MPSCS towers will start on Monday, November 18th, 2013.
+• MPSCS Bulletin #2014-02Due to the inclement weather and cancelled flights, week 9 of the FCC mandated re-tuning of the MPSCS towers has been delayed until Monday, January 13th, 2014.

 STEEPLEJACK TRAININGMPSCS Staff exceed professional requirements and certifications.
 Steeplejacks are certified in "Tower Climbing Safety and Rescue", including CPR and Automatic External Defilbrillator.
 Suspension trauma can set in within 15 minutes.